 Does this add any more meaning to Psalm 103:1-2 that we didn’t already know?
 No, it doesn’t.

 What does this mean?
-Could it be that those looking for middle numbers are enemies of the true central message of the Bible, Christ and his cross?
-No, of course not.
 It means nothing.
-To know what the words mean requires reading more words that are not middle words… oh my.
+To get the meaning of that short preposition requires reading more words that are not middle words… oh my.

 Stop Counting and Read It!